Tines Workbench Bootcamp Guide

 This section will only be relevant for tenants that have cases enabled.
 Community edition tenants do not have cases enabled.
 Click here for more information on Tines case management.
 If you are following the self-paced bootcamp version, skip to the next section here.

-Now that you have enriched the IP and determined it is malicious, we should open a case.
+Now that you have enriched the CVE, the next step will be to open a case.
 This action will be included within the “Tines” template.
 Using the search bar on the left pane, look for “Tines”.

 Hover over the “Tines” option and click “Connect” and then “Connect new credential”.
 This will lead you through the connect flow for creating a Tines credential.